kedro-org/kedro/docs/source/logging/logging.md

 By default, Python only shows logging messages at level `WARNING` and above.
 Kedro's logging configuration specifies that `INFO` level messages from Kedro should also be emitted.
 This makes it easier to track the progress of your pipeline when you perform a kedro run.

-## Perform logging in your project
+## How to perform logging in your Kedro project
 To add logging to your own code (e.g. in a node):

 ```python